 She had no weapons to defend herself, unless the tennis racquet in the trunk counted as one.
 And what the hell could she possibly do with that other than swing it at them, which would only make them angrier and more determined to rip her to pieces.
 Wolves had a keen sense of smell, and if they got a whiff of her at the moment, they’d know that she was ripe with fear, but she couldn’t let that deter her.

 Haley chewed nervously on her bottom lip as she reconsidered exiting the safety of her car.
 Her wild imagination conjured up images of her torn and bloody body being scattered in pieces along the roadside, or in a different scenario, her stiff and frozen body sitting upright and rigid, hands clasping the steering wheel in a death grip as her dead, glazed over eyes remained fixated on the white nothingness before her.
-If she remained inside the car, at least it would provide her with some degree of shelter until the snow stopped or a rescue vehicle came along.
-That is, unless the wolves had figured out how to open up car doors with their paws, which was highly unlikely.
-Or was it? she thought, recalling the size and shape of the handprint on the back window.
-If she chose to go outside, she would immediately become vulnerable to the elements and to the wolves.
+If she remained inside the car, at least it would provide her with shelter until the snow stopped or a rescue vehicle came along.
+Unless the wolves had figured out how to open up car doors with their paws, which was highly unlikely.
+Or was it?
+She thought, recalling the size and shape of the handprint on the back window.
+If she went outside, she would immediately become vulnerable to the elements and to the wolves.
 In a wide open space, intruding on their predatorial grounds, she wouldn’t be near as safe.
 Carefully assessing the situation and not seeing any careful way out of her predicament, Haley climbed back into the front seat and turned the key, hoping for different results than the first two times.

 Her hope quickly faded when the turning of the key produced no sound at all.